7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is crafted to be durable so it won’t split in water, causing the possibility of blockages to your pipes.
+Dental floss is designed to be sturdy, which means it won’t fall apart in water, leading to possible blockages in your pipes.

 7. Paper towels

-Unlike with toilet paper, papers have a stronger weave, which makes them less likely to deteriorate rapidly once they are they’re wet.
-They can easily blockage.
+As opposed to toilet paper papers have a stronger weave which helps them to deteriorate rapidly once they are they are wet.
+This means that they will not easily cause blockages.

-In the end, flushing one of these seven things could result in blocked drains or damaged pipelines within the plumbing system of your home, which will incur a huge price to you.
-Be aware of the things you send down the toilet.
+If you flush any of the seven items could result in blocked drains as well as damaged pipelines within the plumbing system of your home, that will result in a significant cost to the homeowner.
+Be mindful of what you send down the toilet.

 Item | Reason for not Flushing |